miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 Jekyll.

 Of course the Python community said "Hey, we can do that too!" and you got Hyde to go with Jekyll.
-But then Hyde was abandoned because slamming such systems out in Python is easier than supporting them in the long-term, so then you got Hyde.
+But then Hyde was abandoned because slamming such systems out in Python is easier than supporting them in the long-term.
 There's also Pelican and probably a bunch of others because everyone's favorite sport in Python is to just keep slamming out infinite varieties of such things because Python gets you like 80% of the way there by just being Python.
-But this is what they're all doing:
+But this is what they're all basically doing:

     ┌─────────────────┐          ┌────────────┐
     │YAML Front Matter│          │ HTML + CSS │